top of page

 Integrating Modern Amenities Discreetly

-One of the biggest challenges in historic renovation is adding modern conveniences without compromising the home’s character, and this is one of our specialties at CH-A.
+One of the biggest challenges in historic renovation is adding modern conveniences without compromising the home’s character.
+This is one of our specialties at CH Architect.

 • We'll hide wiring and plumbing within walls or under floors to keep them out of sight.

-• Either choose period-appropriate fixtures that blend with the home’s style, or create choose contrast when that's the more appropriate solution.
+• We can either choose period-appropriate fixtures that blend with the home’s style or create contrast when that's the more appropriate solution.

 • A goal will be to install energy-efficient heating and cooling systems that are compact and unobtrusive.

-• And we use custom cabinetry and built-ins to maximize space without altering original layouts.
+• We also use custom cabinetry and built-ins to maximize space without altering original layouts.

 By integrating modern amenities thoughtfully, we'll ensure you can enjoy contemporary comfort while honoring the past.